Italian Orange Ricotta Cookies

 In a large mixing bowl or stand mixer with the flat beater attachment beat the ricotta, sugar and butter until creamy, then beat in the egg, vanilla and zest.

 Add the flour, salt and baking powder and mix just until combined.
-Cover the bowl and chill the dough for about an hour.
+Cover the bowl and chill the dough.

 Drop the cookie dough by spoonfuls or a small cookie scoop on the prepared baking sheets.

-Bake for about 12 minutes, let the cookies cool about 10 minutes then move to a wire rack to cool completely before frosting or glazing.
+Bake until lightly golden, let the cookies cool on the baking sheet, then move to a wire rack to cool completely before frosting or glazing.

 Top with some fancy sprinkles or even chocolate curls.
 And there you have Italian Ricotta Cookies.